 New York City Pride

-There is nothing like walking down Fifth Avenue in the New York City Pride Parade and seeing millions of people screaming and putting their biases aside for a moment of pure bliss.
+There is nothing like walking down Fifth Avenue in the New York City Pride Parade and seeing thousands of people screaming and putting their biases aside for a moment of pure bliss.

 But we can never forget why we are celebrating.